stadium-software/utils-generate-random-string/README.md

 # Generate Random String

-A simple function to generate a random string of any length optionally including upper- and lowercase characters, numbers or selected special characters
+A script to generate a random string of any length optionally including upper- and lowercase characters, numbers or selected special characters

 # Version